Education in Rwanda: Standards in education

-Inspects and advises on standards adherence and compliance.

 ICT in education

 The Rwandan government has formed a national strategy for information and communications technology (ICT).
 This is co-ordinated by the Rwanda Information Technology Authority (RITA) which was designed to serve as the national body to support the development and the implementation of the National Information and Communications Infrastructure in the public and private sectors.

 The Ministry of Education (MINEDUC) is active in promoting the use of ICT in schools and is co-ordinating the One Laptop Per Child project in the country.

 Although there is a shortage of ICT skills and technical support at the present time, ICT education is extending from tertiary institutions to all primary and secondary schools.
 This training is already paying dividends, with many students now being offered well paid (by local standards) part-time work.
 Rwanda could attract business through the bilingual French and English skills many locals have.

 The Rwanda Education Commons (REC) is a four-year program funded by USAID to promote the effective use of ICTs in education.
 Since REC opened its office within MINEDUC in January 2009, it has worked to expand teachers' access to quality resources, to connect educators with each other, and to inspire and empower teachers.
 REC has a record of achieving its goals and a reputation as a practical and effective partner in assisting Rwanda to achieve its ICT in education goals.
 REC designed an education online platform www.educationcommons.rw This online community includes a digital library of high-quality resources aligned to the curriculum, discussion boards, social networking tools, and informational areas.
 More than 1,630 teachers have registered for the portal and they are regularly using it.

 Some students have been studying through the African Virtual University which is allowing students to learn online while being taught by lecturers from other countries.

 In October 2006, the NEPAD e-Africa Commission launched a project to further develop ICT in Rwandan schools.
 The project will link up schools across Africa, including primary and secondary levels, and is intended to grow; eventually it will incorporate all Rwandan secondary schools.